GoldenGlow300/Shop/README.md

 ***
 An e-commerce site built with full stack Django.

-* Celery is used for async tasking for processing email.
+* Celery is used for async tasking for sending emails after order completion.
 * Braintree is used as the payment processor